 2. Efficiently use water to contribute to the sustainable development of the productive sectors.

 3. To reduce the vulnerability of the population to floods and droughts, with emphasis on indigenous and Afro-Mexican peoples.

-4. To preserve the integrity of the water cycle in order to guarantee the hydrological services provided by watersheds and aquifers.
+4. To preserve the integrity of the water cycle to guarantee the hydrological services provided by watersheds and aquifers.

-5. Improve the conditions for water governance in order to strengthen decision-making and combat corruption.
+5. Improve the conditions for water governance to strengthen decision-making and combat corruption.

 We must recognize that the challenge is enormous.
 At the national level, only 58% of the country's population has water in their homes every day and has improved basic sanitation, and the rural areas are the most affected, with only 39%.

 CONAGUA itself recognizes that there is a significant increase in the degree of pressure on water resources, particularly in the central and northern areas of the country, as well as a quantitative and qualitative deterioration of water in basins and aquifers, which show that of the 653 existing aquifers, 115 are overexploited, and of the 757 hydrological basins, in 69 the flow granted or assigned is greater than that of renewable water.

 For its part, the National Council for the Evaluation of Social Development Policy (CONEVAL) establishes that close to 12 million Mexicans live in extreme poverty, most of whom live in marginalized rural areas, that is, 1 out of every 12 Mexicans is in this situation, where access to water and sanitation is not a reality.
 The majority of this population must carry water to their homes, a task that is mainly carried out by women and children.